vinayagrw/a2a-auto-email-processor/README.md

-# A2A MCP Contractor Email Automation
+# A2A Contractor Email Automation

-A lightweight demo application showcasing Agent-to-Agent (A2A) communication for automating email management in a small business contractor setting.
+A lightweight demo application showcasing Agent-to-Agent (A2A) communication using A2A SDK for automating email management in a small business contractor setting.

 ## Features